COVID-19 Protocols - Frequently Asked Questions

-- Session Participation Sheet (attendance): the names and contact information of all skaters, coaches, volunteers and spectators must be recorded during EACH session
+- Session Participation Sheet (attendance): the names and contact information of all skaters, coaches and volunteers must be recorded during EACH session

-- Follow facility guidelines in terms of entering/exiting the arena, traffic flow, maintaining 2 metres of social distancing, and number of spectators permitted in the facility
+- Follow facility guidelines in terms of entering/exiting the arena, traffic flow, wearing masks and maintaining social distancing

-- You will be allowed to enter the facility 15 minutes prior to your session start time.
+- You will be allowed to enter the facility 30 minutes prior to your session start time.
+However, our volunteers will operate the Sign-In Table 20 minutes prior to the start of each session.
 All skaters/spectators must leave 15 minutes after their session has ended.

-- All skaters must come fully dressed.
+- All skaters should come fully dressed.
 There will be designated areas for skaters to put their skates on while maintaining social distancing.
 Skate bags may be brought into the arena.

 - Chairs will be set up for skaters to get their skates on/off.